 That is, until now.

-The Rep Zero Gap bench, as the name explicitly implies, rather brilliantly solves this problem once and for all… and for under $500 to boot.
+The Rep Zero Gap bench, as the name explicitly implies, rather brilliantly solves this problem once and for all… and for a great price to boot.

-Move over adjustable bench market, there’s a new sheriff in town, and her name is the Rep Fitness AB-5000.
+Move over adjustable bench market, there’s a new sheriff in town, and her name is the REP AB-5000.

 Without question, the #1 design quality to consider with the Zero Gap bench is the seat.
 Unlike other adjustable bench seats that only tilt to the desired angle, the AB-5000 tilts and slides.
 On the underside of the seat frame is a system that utilizes two guide rails, two bearings, 8 cutouts, and a selector pin.
 If that sounds intimidating, it’s not.
 It’s actually remarkably easy.